pokt-network/smt/docs/SMT.md

 ## Values

-By default the SMT will use the `hasher` passed into `NewSparseMerkleTree` to hash both the keys into their paths in the tree, as well as the values.
+By default the SMT will use the `hasher` passed into `NewSparseMerkleTrie` to hash both the keys into their paths in the trie, as well as the values.
 This means the data stored in a leaf node will be the hash of the value, not the value itself.